 I am a PhD candidate in Health Policy at Patient Safety Translational Research Centre, Institute of Global Health Innovation.
-My research project focuses on combining methods from causal inference and machine learning to evaluate the adoption and impact of the online access route to general practice on quality of care.
+My research project focuses on combining methods from causal inference and machine learning to evaluate the adoption and impact of the online access route to general practice on patient safety and equity of care.
 I am being supervised by Mr Erik Mayer, Professor the Lord Ara Darzi, Professor Mauricio Barahona and Dr Noemi Kreif.

 Prior to joining Imperial, I worked as an analyst at UCLPartners (Academic Health Science Network) and as a consultant in industry, supporting the design and implementation of electronic health records in the UK, Ireland and Portugal.
 I hold a BSc in Biomedical Sciences from the University of Beira Interior, an MSc in Biomedical Engineering from Instituto Superior Técnico (University of Lisbon) and an MSc in Health Policy, Planning and Financing from the London School of Hygiene & Tropical Medicine and London School of Economics.